skolson/sqlcipher-openssl-build/README.md

     - MacOS
         - iosX64 (simulator on intel)
         - iosArm64
-        - MacOS 64 bit intel
+        - MacOS 64-bit intel
+        - MacOS 64-bit ARM
         - Android NDK androidArm64, androidX64

 - OpenSSL and Sqlite both offer a rich set of compile options.
 The plugin offers some standard option sets for common requirements that are easily selectable and still customizable.